 Hutton is a 6-foot-3, 195-pound punter from Newborough, Victoria, Australia.
 He was a three-star prospect, according to 247Sports, and was one of the Cowboy football’s first commitments in the 2019 class.
 All of that seems relatively normal on the surface until everyone learns he’s a 29-year-old college freshman.

 You read that correctly.
-There’s a 29-year-old true freshman in NCAA college football right now, and he’s probably going to start for Oklahoma State Football in the Big 12 this season.
+There’s a 29-year-old true freshman in NCAA college football right now, and he’s the starting punter for Oklahoma State Football in the Big 12 this season.

 A man amongst boys would be quite the understatement.
 There’s been a few older players in college football history — Florida State’s Chris Weinke immediately comes to mind — but very rarely will you ever see turn 30 before their sophomore season.